awesome-pro/neon-website/content/docs/guides/python.md

 updatedOn: '2024-08-07T21:36:52.661Z'
 ---

-This guide describes how to create a Neon project and connect to it from a simple Python application using [Psycopg (psycopg2)](https://pypi.org/project/psycopg2/), a popular Postgres database adapter for the Python programming language.
-The application connects to Neon and retrieves the current time and Postgres version.
+This guide describes how to create a Neon project and connect to it from a simple Python application using [Psycopg (psycopg2)](https://pypi.org/project/psycopg2/), a popular LangChaindatabase adapter for the Python programming language.
+The application connects to Neon and retrieves the current time and LangChainversion.

 To connect: